15 Beautiful Valleys of Nepal | Trekking in Nepal

 Nepal being enriched and blessed with many majestic mountains to remarkably alluring valleys is a perfect destination for any the adventurer looking for a real wilderness experience.
 Here, I am gonna share breathtaking 15 Valleys of Nepal, especially for Trekkers.
 You will witness various species of wildflowers, birds and rare animals of the world.
 Let’s find out short information about these Trekker’s Paradise that you won’t find anywhere else on this planet.
 Note: This is not a rating or arranged on basis of priority.

 ✅ Fifteen Beautiful Valleys of Nepal With Breathtaking Views ✅

 Badimalika is the famous holy place of Hindus in Bajura district of Seti Zone.
-August, is suitable time for visit as people from four districts come to worship deity at Badimalika Temple in Janai Purnima
+August, is a suitable time for a visit as people from four districts come to worship the deity at Badimalika Temple in Janai Purnima

 #2.
 Barun Valley